AI takes over – and that's good news

 When AI takes over repetitive tasks, it creates space for technology that demands more from the human factor: creativity, collaboration, and strategic insight.
 This is where the concept of augmented intelligence comes into play – technology as an extension of human capability.

-This places humans more prominently at the center of the IT process.
+This places humans more centrally in the IT process.
 Not as a replacement for technology, but as its guide.

 From technology to experience